jruizvar/smava/README.md

-# smava
-Case study of the Rist Assesment GmbH
+# Case study of the Rist Assesment GmbH